Serve a Meal: Blanchet House (age 14+) *Hands On*

 For all 56 years of its existence, the Blanchet programs have been managed by the men who originally came for a meal and a place to stay.
 They live in the House and perform all of the daily tasks involved in its operation, thus contributing to their own self-esteem and developing a community spirit.
 Since its inception, the House has served over seventeen million hot meals, provided over one million night's lodging, distributed over 800,000 items of clothing, and filled over 120,000 temporary jobs.

 Volunteers must be 12 years of age or older to attend this project; any volunteer under age 13 must attend with a parent or adult chaperone.

 All volunteers under 18 are required to bring a waiver signed by their parent or legal guardian.
 Please download, complete, and bring this waiver with you on the day of the project: Youth Volunteer Release Form

 If you plan to bring children or guests you MUST reserve slots for them.
 The best way to do this is to create a Volunteer Team, then sign up your team for this project.
 In the spirit of creating an atmosphere where people from all parts of our community are coming together to volunteer,

 Click "Sign Up" below to reserve your spot!
 Need help signing up?
-Call 503-200-3370.
+Call 503-200-3355.